 Finally, Sally-Anne Logan shared lessons from Chilmington Green, a new Garden Suburb initiated by Ashford Borough Council where they have taken a very proactive and collaborative approach from the outset to set design codes and carried out detailed early-stage work on how the community-led management organisation will be run and funded.
 Her presentation included a lot of advice on partnership working and key considerations for the early stages of planning a new development.

 My feeling, only strengthened from these interactions, is that each situation is unique but there are transferable lessons and we are all learning and iterating as the dust settles from these years of austerity, leaving a changed and still evolving landscape.
-I think it is important we continue to engage in dialogue and sharing as new challenges and opportunities emerge, and am planning a further webinar in September (with more time for discussion).
+I think it is important we continue to engage in dialogue and sharing as new challenges and opportunities emerge, and am now looking at how local planning could drive this thinking.

 If you are interested to be part of the conversation or have ideas/challenges you would like to discuss please get in touch.